 ```

-These are primarily useful when authoring custom kernel subclasses or modules that need guard conditions consistent with the kernel's own error type.
+Each accepts an optional second (or third, for `throwIf`/`throwIfNot`) `$previous` throwable.
+These are primarily useful when authoring custom kernel subclasses or modules that need guard conditions consistent with the kernel's own error types.

 ### Extending the Kernel